vdasu/deduplication/EP_MPD/README.md

 4. `plot_tee.py`: Used to generate Figures 6c, 7c, and 8c.
 This shows the effect of client count, dataset size, and duplication percentage on TEE running time.
 5. `Figures`: Contains the plots used in the paper.

-To generate plots for your own custom ensure, ensure that the log files follow the same format i.e. `{log2_dsize}_{client_count}_{duplication_percentage}.log`.
+To generate plots for your own custom runs, ensure that the log files follow the same format i.e. `{log2_dsize}_{client_count}_{duplication_percentage}.log`.
 Then, modify lines 15-24 of the plotting scripts with the parameters used to generate the logs.